 Making friends is not as easy as it was when we were kids.
 Gone are the days of summer camp and prearranged playdates.
-Not only is it difficult to find new friends, it is challenging to maintain the existing the friendships that we already have.
+Not only is it difficult to find new friends, it is also very challenging to maintain the existing the friendships that we already have.

 You can also use these affirmations for inspiration and add your own personal touch.
 Looking to print these affirmations?
-Check out our page of printables.
+Check out our page of printables!

 “You can make more friends in two months by becoming interested in other people than you can in two years by trying to get other people interested in you.”–Dale Carnegie

 It goes without saying that friendship is one of the most important relationships we can have.
 A good friend will help us navigate all of life’s challenges.
 While we all hope to find true friendship in our life, it can be difficult to maintain healthy relationships.
 This is where affirmations come in handy!

 So, what are the benefits of using affirmations for friendship?